OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 2. Potassium-competitive Acid Blockers (P-CABs): A Step Forward in Acid Suppression.
 Do they really represent a paradigm shift or just an incremental advance? – Carmelo Scarpignato (Malta)

 3. P-CABs for GERD: When and How.
-Patient profiles, timing, and switching strategies. – Ronny Fass (USA)
+Patient profiles, timing, and switching strategies. – Ronnie Fass (USA)

 4. Alginate-containing Formulations: Before, With, or After PPIs?
 Optimizing the synergy between mechanical and pharmacologic acid control.
 Serhat Bor (Turkey)